rerun/rerun/modules/stubbs/README.md

 preserve changes you make to `default` or other scripts that source `options.sh`.

-### OS-specific command scripts

-Your command's `default` script may not work in all operating system environments due to command and/or syntax differences.

-Rerun will look for an operating system specific command implementation and run it instead, if it exists.

-Effectively, rerun checks for a command script named:
-`$MODULE/commands/$COMMAND/$(uname -s)`

-For example, run `uname -s` on a centos host to see the name of the operating system.
-It returns "Linux".

-    $ uname -s
-    Linux

-So, to create a Linux OS specific implementation, create a script called `Linux`.
-Copy default as a starting point:

-    cp freddy/commands/dance/default freddy/commands/dance/Linux

-Running the `tree` command shows the directory structure.

-    freddy
-    └── commands
-        └── dance
-            ├── Linux (os-specific implementation)
-            └── default (generic one)

-Inside the Linux script, replace the implementation with:

-     echo "I'm a locker"

-Run the `freddy:dance` command:

-    $ rerun freddy:dance
-    I'm a locker

-The result comes from rerun's execution of the new `Linux` script.

 ### Verbosity?

 What happens when your command script fails and